If Your Loved One Has a Relapse

 Assess the Situation

 It can also be very helpful to assess the situation and determine areas and reasons for why the relapse has occurred.
 Identify any triggers or critical situations that may have been involved with your loved one.
 For some recovering addicts, their sobriety has got to come first for a time.
 It can be very important to keep up with responsibilities with your loved one to make sure they are doing all the things they need to during this critical period.
-It also can be needed to assess the addiction treatment programs and fellowship to ensure that your loved one is getting all they need to support them.
+It also can be needed to assess the addiction treatment programs and fellowship to establish that your loved one is getting all the necessary aid they need to support them.

 Cirque Lodge Relapse Track

 Cirque Lodge has many programs and support measures in place for alumni of our alcohol and drug rehab facility.
 The relapse track is a means to getting alumni sober and working on long-term recovery.
 This is done within the same facility where they got sober in the first place.
 The Relapse Track is a two week program founded on the same principles of personalized addiction treatment.
 The primary focus is to reevaluate the individual's Continuing Care Plan and to assess what went wrong and why.
-A different plan of action is put into place with an emphasis on the areas of struggle.
+A different plan of action is put into place with an emphasis on shoring up the areas of struggle.